gengor-git/windows-config/README.md

 ## Install-DocConfiguration.ps1

 Installs the configurations and templates needed to run pandoc with nicer outputs.
+Also installs certain VS Code extensions if VS Code is deteced.
+In case Python is present, it checks for installed pandoc-filters and if needed installs them into user space.

 Requires a local directory (`C:\temp\`), network-share or WebDAV-Source (`\\server\folder`) which contains the snapshot zip of the toolkit!!